 5. Four cards and two reviews to consider to help rebuild your score

 There are two major types of credit cards that can help you rebuild your credit — secured and unsecured.
 The fundamental and pretty much only difference is that secured cards require collateral like a cash deposit before the credit card company will approve the card.
 That means that if you have bad credit if you can afford even a small deposit, secured cards are the more often than not a better option because the security deposit translates into lower interest rates and fees.
 Once your credit is back on track, you can eventually graduate to an unsecured card with more perks.

 For anyone that might have noticed the Chase Ultimate Rewards cards are missing, it's not on accident.
 These cards — from the Preferred to the Reserve — typically required higher than average credit scores.
-If you're still curious, check out this Chase Ultimate Rewards review.
-Otherwise, these Ultimate Rewards cards are great to consider when you're ready to graduate to a better card.
+These Ultimate Rewards cards are great to consider when you're ready to graduate to a better card.
 For now, a guaranteed credit card is a good place to potentially start.